Thisbe Wu

 In January 2011, Alarcón was writing his most recent novel, At Night We Walk In Circles.
 He had been working on it for five years, and didn’t seem to be making much progress.
 “The draft of the novel that I finished was terrible.
 It was a moment of panic about my talent, my future, and my abilities.
 And I was like, well, why don’t I try something completely different?”

-He and Carolina Guerrero, his girlfriend at the time, had been thinking about starting a radio project.
+He and Carolina Guerrero, a Colombian entrepreneur and journalist, had been thinking about starting a radio project.
 Their podcast, inspired by radio shows like This American Life, would be called Radio Ambulante.
 It would combine narrative journalism and investigative reporting; crucially, it would be one of the first projects to do so in American Spanish-language radio.
 Neither of them had significant audio experience, but that didn’t deter them: as Alarcón told The Rumpus in 2014, reflecting on those first days, “Not knowing what the fuck you’re doing is always exhilarating.”

 Alarcón became the host and the executive producer; Guerrero, the CEO.
 The next year, in 2012, they got married.
 Instead of a wedding registry, they asked their friends and family to donate to Radio Ambulante’s Kickstarter.
-(They also fundraised by holding a bake sale in their neighborhood for a couple of days.)
-By July 2012, these campaigns had yielded about $46,000.
+(They also held a bake sale in their neighborhood for a couple of days.)
+By July 2012, the campaign had yielded about $46,000.
 Recorded from Valparaíso, California, Tamaulipas and El Callao, the show’s first season put into practice an unifying principle: the three Americas are a single cultural region connected through the Spanish language.

 Early on, some doubted the viability of this pitch.
 As told by Alarcón in a MELUS interview from 2014, executives at outlets like Univision told him and Guerrero that there was no shared market for a show that compiled stories from across Spanish-speaking South America, let alone Central and North America.
 A Cuban residing in Miami, a mother in Cuzco, a student activist in Buenos Aires—they all have different backgrounds, convictions, lives.
 Does it really matter that they speak the same language?